nextleap-project/countermitm/source/claimchains.rst

 can read such claim,
 or even learn about its existence.

-Other material needed for ensuring privacy and non-equivocatoin is also included, as described in detail in `here <https://claimchain.github.io/>`_.
+Other material needed for ensuring privacy and non-equivocation is also included, as described in detail in `here <https://claimchain.github.io/>`_.

 Use and architecture